 Maryland Court of Appeals

 The Court of Appeals, the highest court in the State of Maryland, was created by the Maryland Constitution of 1776.
-Its origins go back to 1694 when royal governor Francis Nicholson first established the Court of Appeals, our state's “supreme court.”
+It is located in Annapolis.
+The court's origins go back to 1694 when royal governor Francis Nicholson first established the Court of Appeals, our state's “supreme court.”
 Technically, the name of the court is the Court of Appeals of Maryland, but it is typically referred to as the Maryland Court of Appeals.

 Another important function of the Maryland Court of Appeals is that the court may adopt rules of judicial administration, practice, and procedure that have the force of law.
 The most notable example of this is Maryland Rules which sets forth the rules of practice and procedure for Maryland state courts.

-The Maryland Court of Appeals also has the obligation to supervise the exercise of the disciplinary and reinstatement powers of the local courts, as the court of appeals has original and complete jurisdiction over attorney discipline matters.4 A court has a duty to insist upon the maintenance of the integrity of the Bar and to prevent the transgressions of an individual lawyer from bringing its image into disrepute.
+The Maryland Court of Appeals also supervises the exercise of the disciplinary and reinstatement powers of the local courts, as the Court of Appeals has original and complete jurisdiction over attorney discipline matters.
+A court must insist upon the maintenance of the integrity of the Bar and to prevent the transgressions of an individual lawyer from bringing its image into disrepute.

 - Chief Judge Mary Ellen Barbera

 - Judge Shirley M. Watts

 Brynja McDivitt Booth, Jonathan Biran, and Mary Ellen Barbera are all on the ballot in November 2020 because we have a antiquated system where voters confirm nominated judges.
 Marylanders smartly defer to the governor and confirm appellate judges.